 E-mail: cep.propesq@contato.ufsc.br

-AppendiCE 2
+Appendix 2

 SPIRIT Checklist for Trials

 Complete this checklist by entering the page and line numbers where each of the items listed below can be found in your manuscript.

 Your manuscript may not currently address all the items on the checklist.
 Please modify your text to include the missing information.
 If you are certain that an item does not apply, please state "n/a" and provide a short explanation.
 Leaving an item blank or stating “n/a” without an explanation will lead to your manuscript being returned before review.